-$$\zeta(S) = 1 - 2\frac{\mu(S)}{\sigma^2(S)} + \frac{\partial \sigma^2(S)/\sigma^2(S)}{\partial S/S}, \tag{4}$$
+$$\zeta(S) = 1 - 2\frac{\mu(S)}{\sigma^2(S)} + \frac{\partial \sigma^2(S)/\sigma^2(S)}{\partial S/S},\tag{4}$$ where $\mu(S)$ is relative to the overall mean for all city sizes.
+This expression for the local Zipf exponent in terms of the mean and variance of growth rates forms the basis of our empirical approach.

 Variations of the Zipf exponent from above one to below one are quite critical for the statistical robustness of the finding that the distribution of city sizes obeys a Pareto Law.
-If $\zeta$ is less than one, then the distribution has neither finite mean nor finite variance, and if it is less than 2, but more than 1, it has finite mean but not finite variance.
+If ζ is less than one, then the distribution has neither finite mean nor finite variance, and if it is less than 2, but more than 1, it has finite mean but not finite variance.
 Before any further (nearly) mystical significance is attributed to Zipf's exponent for U.S. (and other) city size data it behooves us to fully explore its origins.

-Gabaix's theoretical contribution provides an opportunity for a direct test of Zipf's Law.
-That is, by supplying a rigorous setting, it allows us to go straight to the origins of Zipf's Law according to Gabaix, namely the statistical law for city growth rates.
+Gabaix's theoretical contribution offers an opportunity for a direct test of a possible foundation for Zipf's Law in the form of Gibrat's Law for city growth rates.
 Our empirical approach allows for a city's growth rate to depend on city size and to vary according to a law like equation (3) above.
 To do this, we non-parametrically estimate the mean and variance of city growth rates conditional on size.
 This allows us to test the validity of Gibrat's Law.
 We then use equation (4) to directly estimate the local Zipf exponents.
 As we saw earlier, direct estimation of $\zeta(S)$ has turned out to be difficult to implement with standard parametric econometric procedures.
 However, non-parametric estimation lends itself readily to such a task.